 Can the landlord force me to leave my private rented tenancy?

-Some students have not left their privately rented homes and are struggling to pay the rent.
-The Government has put measures in place to ensure that most tenants in the private sector are entitled to at least three months’ notice where the notice is served between 26 March 2020 and 30 June 2020 (this period may be extended).
+Some students haven’t left their privately rented homes and are struggling to pay the rent.
+Government measures ensure from 29 August 2020 most tenants in the private sector are entitled to at least six months’ notice (there are some exceptions for substantial rent arrears and anti-social behaviour).
+This notice period applies until 31 March 2021.
 When a notice expires, the landlord must seek a court order to evict.
-With few exceptions, the courts are not issuing possession orders.
-A moratorium on possession orders was initially in place for 90 days from 27 March 2020 but this has now been extended to 23 August 2020.
+There are restrictions on the enforcement of eviction warrants by bailiffs up to 21 February 2021 (some exceptions apply).
 Evicting a tenant without a court order can amount to illegal eviction, a criminal offence.
-Tenants in this position should seek urgent assistance from bodies such as the local authority or Shelter.
+Tenants in this position should seek urgent assistance from organisations such as the local authority or Shelter.